 Collect a clean sample of urine from the donor.
 We recommend that you use a specimen cup with a temperature check.
 Upon collection, monitor the temperature.
 Establish it is between 93 to 98º F.; if not, ask for a fresh sample and continue with a new kit.

 - Remove the device from the sealed foil pouch and remove the cap.

 - Insert only the tips of the fingers protruding from the device into the urine.

 - Do this for 20 seconds.

-- Watch as the device develops.
-This will take around two minutes.
+- Watch as the device develops; this will take around two minutes.

-- At five minutes read the results.
+- At five minutes, read the results.
 (Do not read or interpret after ten minutes.)

 Note: Presumed positive results should be confirmed with a lab test using the sample collected.

-Full instructions are included in each box, you can also download a copy by clicking the links below.
+Included in each 13 panel drug test box are instructions in the form of a data-sheet.
+You can also download a copy by clicking the links below.